AlbertMitjans/chord-detection/README.md

 # Chord detection
 This repo contains the code structure for the detection of guitar chords from input images.
+The dataset of this project is located in: https://github.com/LincLabUCCS/Albert

 ## Installation (Linux)